 26. Unspeakable.
 "Actors call some lines pills to swallow, for they cannot be made to sound genuine" is an example of this syndrome.
 Maybe it's just me, but I find the use of the word "for" instead of "because" archaic and laboured.
 I tend to think that if I wouldn't use the word in speech then I shouldn't in writing.
 I wouldn't say "I think it's very cold today for the pond is frozen" so why write it?
 Anything that would sound laboured if read out has to go.
 You probably recognise the dismal effect when somebody says something and "it sounds like they're reading it out".
 If I write: "The solution to this problem is to read everything aloud first" that in itself contains an example of the problem.
 If I read out that sentence, it sounds like I'm reading it out.
 Maybe it's acceptable in an after-dinner speech, but it's death to a story.
 It breaks the spell.
 (How might it be improved, the injunction to read aloud?
 How could it be phrased better?
 It just doesn't sound right, maybe this way would work: "A good way to find parts that sound clunky is to read things aloud when you're editing.")

 27. Pastiche.
 There can be cases where the whole story is a cliché, if you see what I mean, which is usually to say that it is derivative in the extreme.
 It might be deliberately writing to a formula, or it might be lacking a genuine "voice".
 I'm very impressed by people who can emulate other writers to a tee, which can be brilliant, but I find it difficult enough just "to write like myself".
 Here's a little story: When I was a kid I used to sing myself to sleep at night.
-One Sunday I went to see The Jolson Story, and I think I saw parts 1 and 2 on successive Sundays, in fact, at the Casino cinema in Finglas (Dublin).
-I remember that night or one of those nights when I began to sing in bed - something like "California, here I come" it would have been - and trying to sound like Al Jolson.
-After a while I asked my Grandad, who slept on the other side of the room, if he liked my new voice.
+We used to go see films in the Casino cinema in Finglas (Dublin), and occasionally there would be a musical.
+I remember on one of those nights when I began to sing in bed, trying to sound like the singer one of those musicals.
+Then I asked my Grandad, who slept on the other side of the room, if he liked my new voice.
 I always remember his answer and I thought about it a lot.
 He said, "I prefer your own voice."

 In summary, when there are hundreds of entries to a short story competition, only a story that is near as dammit technically flawless has a chance of reaching the short list.
 As you know, there are still more qualities beyond technical perfection that are required.
 In a world class orchestra every musician is technically perfect, leaving them free to work on interpretation and expressivity.
 With stories I suppose it's subtle resonances and other quasi-poetic elements in the layering of words, a sense of adventure, newness etc - another list to think about for another day.